Mafalda-SFU/Mafalda-SFU.github.io/README.md

 ### My app uses Mediasoup, and I need to scale it to a large number of servers

-If you need your Mediasoup-based app to being able to manage multiple media servers, your solution is to use [Mediasoup-horizontal]().
-This will allows you to control multiple Mediasoup instances as a single one, allowing to have remote Workers and Routers all over them in a transparent way, as if running a single machine with a lot of CPU cores.
+If you need your Mediasoup-based app to being able to manage multiple media servers, your solutions are to use [Mediasoup-horizontal]() if you want your app to control them directly, or use [Mediasoup-cluster]() if you want to split the management of the multiple media servers from your actual app logic.
+Both of them will allows you to control multiple Mediasoup instances as a single one, and to have remote Workers and Routers all over them in a transparent way, as if running a single machine with a lot of CPU cores.

 ### I need to host huge sessions that will span several CPUs in multiple servers